georgegognadze/awesome-resources/README.md

 #### Make your own games or apps

 + <a href="https://www.makeschool.com/build-an-iphone-game-in-your-browser" target="_blank"> MakeSchool </a> Learn the basics of programming using the Swift programming language.
-Build an iphone game in your browser.  :free:
+Build an iPhone game in your browser.  :free:
 + <a href="https://studio.code.org/flappy/1" target="_blank"> Code.org Flappy Bird</a> Create your custom version of flappy bird using event handlers.
 The code you'll write involves dragging and dropping blocks.  :free:
 + <a href="https://www.touchdevelop.com/hourofcode2" target="_blank"> TouchDevelop </a> Write some code using language called Touch Develop.
 You'll fix the code and create your game.  :free:
 + <a href="http://appinventor.mit.edu/explore/hour-of-code.html" target="_blank"> AppInventor </a> With these beginner-friendly tutorials, you will learn the basics of programming apps for Android.
 You'll create three working apps.  :free: